akamai/cli-test-center/README.md

 The `test` command runs a test for a specific test suite, single test case, or a property version.

 **Command**:
-- To run a test for a test suite: `test [--test-suite-id ID] | [--test-suite-name 'NAME'] -e staging|production`
+- To run a test for a test suite: `test [--test-suite-id ID | --test-suite-name 'NAME'] -e STAGING|PRODUCTION`
-- To run a test for a property version: `test [--property 'PROPERTY NAME' --propver 'PROPERTY VERSION']  -e staging|production`
+- To run a test for a property version: `test [--property 'PROPERTY NAME' --propver 'PROPERTY VERSION']  -e STAGING|PRODUCTION`
-- To run a test for a single test case: `test [-u URL -c CONDITION STATEMENT -i v4|v6 [--add-header 'name: value' ...] [--modify-header 'name: value' ...] [--filter-header name ...]] -e staging|production`, where:
+- To run a test for a single test case: `test [-u URL -c CONDITION STATEMENT -i v4|v6 [--add-header 'name: value' ...] [--modify-header 'name: value' ...] [--filter-header name ...]] -e STAGING|PRODUCTION`, where:

   - `ID` and `NAME` specify the test suite you want to run the test for.
 To get these values, run the [List test suites](#list-test-suites) operation.
 You need to provide either of these flags: `--id` or `--name`
   - `PROPERTY NAME` and `PROPERTY VERSION` specify the property in Property Manager you want to run the test for.
 To get these values you can use the [Property Manager CLI](https://github.com/akamai/cli-property-manager) and the `list-properties|lpr` operation.
   - `URL` is the fully qualified URL of the resource to test.
 It needs to contain the protocol, hostname, path, and any applicable string parameters — for example, *https://www.example.com*.
+This flag needs to be combined with '--ip-version' and '--condition' flags.
   - `CONDITION STATEMENT` is one of the condition statements from the list of supported conditions with entered required values.
 To get the list of supported conditions, run the [List supported conditions](#list-supported-conditions) operation.
 Make sure to replace default values in `" "` with your own.
+This flag needs to be combined with '--url' and '--ip-version' flags.
-  - the `-i` flag specifies the IP version to execute the test case over, either `v4` or `v6`.
+  - the `ip-version` flag specifies the IP version to execute the test case over, either `v4` or `v6`.
 This flag is optional, set to `v4` by default.
+This flag needs to be combined with '--url' and '--condition' flags.
   - the `--add-header` and `--modify-header` flags specify the request headers to respectively added or modify by the request.
 Headers should follow the format `name: value`.
 These flags are optional and accept multiple values.
 You can also use these flags to provide Pragma headers.
 See [Pragma headers](https://techdocs.akamai.com/edge-diagnostics/docs/pragma-headers) for the list of supported values.
+These flag needs to be combined with '--url', '--ip-version', and '--condition' flags.
   - the `--filter-header` flag filters the header from the request.
 Provide only the `name` of the header.
 This flag is optional.
+This flag needs to be combined with '--url', '--ip-version', and '--condition' flags.
-  - the `-e` flag specifies the environment you want to run the test on, either `staging` or `production`.
+  - the `--env` flag specifies the environment you want to run the test on, either `STAGING` or `PRODUCTION`.
+This flag is optional, set to `STAGING` by default.

 **Expected output**: Once you submit the test run, it may take few minutes for Test Center to execute the test.
 To learn more about returned test results, check [How to read test run results - Functional testing](https://techdocs.akamai.com/test-ctr/docs/view-results#functional-testing).
 For more details, you can check the [API response](https://techdocs.akamai.com/test-ctr/v3/reference/post-test-runs) description.

 ## Run a test using JSON
 The `test` command runs a test for a specific test suite, single test case, or a property version using a JSON file or JSON input.
 You can use the [API documentation](https://techdocs.akamai.com/test-ctr/v3/reference/post-test-runs) to create the JSON file.
 Add your values to `BODY PARAMS` fields, copy the body of your request from the CURL code sample, and save it as a JSON file.
+To get `testCaseId` values run the `test-suite view` command for a specific test suite with the `--json` flag.

 **Command**:

 To import a specific file from your computer: `test-center test < {FILE_PATH}/FILE_NAME.json`, where `FILE_PATH` and `FILE_NAME` are respectively location and name of the file to import.

 JSON example to run a test for a property version: